 Grading student achievement is the process of assigning a letter (A, B, C, D, E) to summarise the level of a student's achievement in a course.
-In Mathematics, grades have been further differentiated to nine levels for the RoSA only (A10, A9, B8, B7, C6, C5, D4, D3, E2).

 6.1 Awarding Marks for an Assessment Task

 - Marks must be awarded against explicit marking guidelines which should be developed against the course descriptors for individual subjects. - The teacher must assess the student's actual performance, not potential performance.
 Assessment marks must not be modified to take into account possible effects of illness or domestic situations unless an Illness/Misadventure form has been submitted and upheld.
 Attendance and application are not to be taken into account in the final assessment mark or in any individual assessment task. - Marks must also accurately correlate and reflect the outcomes that are being assessed.
 Marks must be distributed throughout tasks in an equitable manner commensurate with task complexity, but tasks should be weighted more heavily toward the end of the course completion. - NESA requires all students to follow an assessment program and have an assessment mark submitted.
 The minimum requirement is that the student must make a genuine attempt at assessment tasks that contribute in excess of 50 percent of available marks in the course.
 A student who does not comply with the assessment requirements and receives an 'N' determination in a course will have neither an assessment mark nor an examination mark awarded for that course.